 Incorporating changes to forms used federal-wide

 Since NIH leverages forms that are used federal-wide, a change to shared forms also impacts NIH applications.
-For example, forms may be changed to remove the collection of sensitive data.
+For example, forms may be changed to remove the collection of sensitive data (e.g, SSN) across all federal forms.

 NIH announces upcoming form changes well before their use to ensure applicants have time to prepare.
 New application packages and instructions are released at least 60 days prior to the first due date to use them.

 NIH gives each set of updated forms a version name for quick identification and easier communication.
-For example, our current version is referred to as 'FORMS-D'.
-Applications for due dates on or after January 25, 2018 will use updated forms versioned FORMS-E.
+For example, applications for due dates on or after January 25, 2023 must use updated forms versioned FORMS-H.

 When NIH posts an opportunity and its application package to Grants.gov we provide some basic information (opportunity title and number, key dates, etc.).
 We also have the ability to provide a 'Competition ID' to further identify an opportunity.
-NIH uses the Competition ID to convey the form version name.
+NIH uses the Competition ID to convey the form version.

 Form changes are announced via a notice in the NIH Guide for Grants and Contracts.
-The notice will specify when applicants must use the updated forms (e.g., 'Use FORMS-E application packages for due dates on or after January 25, 2018').
+The notice will specify when applicants must use the updated forms (e.g., 'Use FORMS-H application packages and instructions for due dates on or after January 25, 2023').

 For non-AIDS continuous submission applications, use Forms-C when you submit your application on or before April 18, 2016.
 Non-AIDS continuous submission applications submitted on or before April 18, 2016 will go to the October 2016 advisory council round.
 Applications submitted after that time must use Forms-D and will be assigned to the January 2017 advisory council round.